 Employees may be expected to travel among College locations depending on the position.
 Other travel depends on the position and the nature of the event.

-Do employees have an opportunity to work on projects or serve on committees?
+Do employees have an opportunity to work on projects or serve on task groups?

-What role do committees have at Unity College?
+What role do task groups have at Unity College?

-Committees are established to undertake specific tasks that cut across functions.
-The role of committees is streamlined, and they serve as advisory and recommendation bodies to the leadership team.
+Task groups are established to undertake specific tasks that cut across functions.
+The role of task groups is streamlined, and they serve as advisory and recommendation bodies to the leadership team.

 What are the professional development expectations and opportunities at Unity College?